AdaGold/video-store-api/README.md

 ### Optional Rentals

-Wave 2 focused on **reading** data from the API.
-In these endpoints you will interact with the API changing models through POST requests.
+Wave 2 focused on working with customers and movies.
+With these endpoints you can extend the functionality of your API to allow managing the rental process.

 #### `POST /rentals/check-out`
 Check out one of the movie's inventory to the customer.
 The rental's check-out date should be set to today.